kimat/awesome-FOSS-apps/CONTRIBUTING.md

 ## Category name
 ```
 Make sure #category-name is identical to the actual category name (Space gets replaced with a `-`).

+Feel free to use emojis if you want to.